NoushinN/reproducible_workflows/README.md

   * The public doesn't know how decsions are made
   * Duplication of work within the government

-- Open and reproducible research as a soultion
+- Open and reproducible workflows as a soultion
   * Openness and transparency in government
   * Evidence based decision making
   * Efficency

 ## Tools
-- Tools for reproducible research in the research life cycle
+- Tools for reproducible workflows in the project life cycle
   * Data
     * Shared drive/LAN/Sharepoint
     * Google sheets